Skip to navigation Skip to content

 • answer 'Yes', and

-• advise the date and a brief reason
+• record the date and a brief reason

-The script will use this information in the XOB101 letter, which may be issued, if required, to give the person the correct date of cancellation.
-They must be manually advised of the reason for the cancellation during the portability interview.
+The script will use this information in the XOB101 letter.
+This letter may be issued to give the customer the correct date of cancellation.
+During the portability interview, staff must verbally advise the customer of the reason for the cancellation.

-If they are changing payment types before going overseas (for example now on PPS but will be on JSP before departure), use the Add or Remove payments button to select a different payment type.
+If the customer is changing payment types before going overseas (for example now on PPS but will be on JSP before departure), use the Add or Remove payments button to select a different payment type.

 The script will make a decision based on the choice of payment and give them correct information based on this payment type.